We’ve been the experts in tradies insurance since 2010.

 Each policy will have different levels of coverage.
 A typical policy will cover theft following forced entry, fire and storm damage and damage caused in a vehicle collision.

-For most tradies, theft is the main risk they require cover for, and it’s important to understand how the coverage works.
+Theft is the main risk that tradies want cover for, and it’s important to understand how the coverage works.

 Most policies only cover theft following forced entry, which essentially means that something needs to have been broken in order to access the secured tools.